strangeproblem/strangeproblem.github.io/thoughts.md

 When you think to yourself: "I'm the kind of person who's not good at math.", you become not good at math.
 That kind of label is just an excuse to not try.
 It is a self-fulfilling prophesy.
 Anyone could become good at math if they put in the effort.

+Labels facilitate stereotyping.
+If you think of someone as having a particular label, this means you have preconceived notions about what they do.
+These preconceived notions are often wrong and incredibly harmful.

 Labels encourage "us vs. them" mentalities.
 They make people divide the world into those who have the label, and those who don't.
 This encourages ad hominem attacks, where arguments are discounted on the basis of who they come from, rather than for their own merits.

 Labels encourage echo chambers.
-People congregate with other that have the same label because it makes them feel more comfortable.
-Then they say only what the others in the group want to hear, so they are more accepted.
-This encourages lazy argumentation, just repeating talking points without delving into the possibly uncomfortable subtleties.
+People congregate with others that have the same label because it makes them feel more comfortable.
+Then they say what the others in the group want to hear, so they are more accepted.
+This encourages lazy argumentation, just repeating talking points without delving into subtleties that are possibly uncomfortable for the group label.

 When you label yourself, you will interpet arguments against your label's position as a personal attacks.
 And once your own self is called into question, your insecurities will trigger and you will no longer hear logic.